dfsp-spirit/freesurferformats/README.md

 * NIFTI v2: This package comes with its own NIFTI v2 reader and writer.
 The 2nd format version supports larger data dimensions and drops backwards compatibility with older NIFTI-style file formats like ANALYZE.

-* Fiber track formats (DTI): read support for the '.trk' format used by the Diffusion Toolkit / TrackVis.
+* Fiber track formats (DTI, diffusion tensor imaging): there is read support for the '.trk' format used by the [Diffusion Toolkit / TrackVis](http://www.trackvis.org/dtk/) and the '.tck' and '.tsf' formats used by [MRtrix3](https://www.mrtrix.org/).

 We also provide wrappers and adapter functions for existing neuroimaging file format packages, which load the data into *freesurferformats* data structures: